Auxiliary Rudder vs Servo Pendulum

 Auxiliary Rudder vs. Servo-Pendulum

-Scanmar International can be objective about comparing the two major types of windvane selfsteering systems because we manufacture both - the Monitor (servo-pendulum) and the Auto-helm (auxiliary rudder).
-The price is approximately the same for these two windvanes so we have no problem recommending the best system for your boat.
-Scanmar bases our recommendations on over 30 years of business and the feedback from thousands of installations as well as the personal experience of a five and a half year circumnavigation by Scanmar's founder, Hans Bernwall.
+Scanmar International can be objective about comparing the two major types of windvane self-steering systems because we have manufactured both - the Monitor (servo-pendulum, currently in production ) and the Auto-helm (auxiliary rudder, out of production).
+Scanmar bases our recommendations on over 40 years of business and the feedback from thousands of installations as well as the personal experience of a five and a half year circumnavigation by Scanmar's founder, Hans Bernwall.

 HOW THEY WORK

 A servo-pendulum windvane will turn the wheel or move the tiller that controls the boat's own rudder, just like a helmsman or an autopilot.
 Generally, the best way to steer a boat is by using the boat's own rudder, which was designed to steer the boat in the first place.

 An auxiliary rudder windvane adds a second smaller rudder to the boat.
 It works independently of the boat's own rudder, which is locked on boat centerline and used only for trimming the boat.
 There are three different principles used for auxiliary rudder systems: